aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to PPS or Online App" h2="Export DOT to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used to store diagrams created with the DOT language.
+It is used to represent directed graphs, and is often used to represent the structure of a program.
+However, the DOT file format is not supported by many applications, and so it is often necessary to convert DOT files to other formats.
+One such format is the PPS file format, which is a presentation format used by Microsoft PowerPoint.

+<h2>How Aspose.Total Helps for DOT to PPS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to PPS conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful suite of file automation APIs that allows developers to automate the conversion of DOT files to PPS files.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Using these APIs, developers can easily convert DOT files to PPS files.

+The process begins by loading the DOT file using Aspose.Words for C++.
+This API allows developers to load and manipulate DOT files, and convert them to HTML.
+Once the DOT file is converted to HTML, the HTML can then be loaded using Aspose.Slides for C++.
+This API allows developers to manipulate PowerPoint presentations, and create new presentations from HTML.
+Finally, the new presentation can be saved as a PPS file.

+Aspose.Total for C++ makes it easy for developers to automate the conversion of DOT files to PPS files.
+It provides powerful APIs that allow developers to quickly and easily convert DOT files to PPS files, without having to write complex code.
+This makes it an ideal solution for developers who need to automate the conversion of DOT files to PPS files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}